woodcock3/citychurch/_students/2020-01-01-city_students.md

 It looks like 2020/21 will be a strange year to be a student, and you may be approaching the new term with all sorts of worries and concerns – particularly if you’re a fresher.
 Well, we’re working hard to ensure all our students still get the opportunity to enjoy proper community – even in a time of face masks, social distancing and Zoom fatigue!

-Here are some welcome initiatives you can sign-up for now:

 ## Student link-up
+Get to know other students by joining the churches student WhatsApp group.
 Meet with a City Church student and have the chance to find out more about us, and gain an easy way into church community.

-## Adopt-a-student
-Don't want to be stuck in a student  bubble?
-Be 'adopted' by a couple/family in the church who can get to know you, and meet you for coffee from time to-time – as social distancing allows!

-## Watch parties
-If your unable to attend the church service physically, why not join other students and church family as they meet in small Zoom groups to watch the live stream together.
-To sign-up for any of these, or just to say hello and register interest, click below:

-SIGN-UP

-You can also get in touch by sending us an email.
-Over the next few weeks we’ll be announcing further plans and events, so follow us on Instagram or Facebook to keep in the loop.

 # Student life in church
 Bible study